markusenglund/react-npm-component-starter/README.md

 * Commit your changes to git and push to your GitHub repository.
 * On your GitHub repo page, click the **settings** tab and scroll down to the **GitHub Pages** heading.
 Pick `master branch /docs folder` in the **source** dropdown, And BOOM, your demo page is already live on the internet for free.
 * Note: Sometimes it might take about an hour for the page to actually start hosting.
 Adding /index.html after the url works instantly for whatever reason.

+## What about CSS?

+### Inline styles

+The easiest option is to use the style attribute.
+Like this for example:

+`<button style={{background: "blue", width: 20 }} >test</button>`

+This is a clean approach since the user of your package doesn't have to separately import a css file.
+The downside is that you can't use a bunch of css features: pseudo-selectors like `:focus` and `:hover`, media-queries and some prefixed css-properties, which can be a deal breaker.

+### Separate CSS file

+Your other option is to create a css file inside the `src/lib` folder.
+It will be automatically copied to the generated `lib` folder.
+Then you have to ask your users to import it into their app with something like `import "../node_modules/[NAME_OF_YOUR_LIBRARY]/lib/styles.css";` or to manually copy it.
+Your css class names might be global for the developers entire app so make the class names are unique.

+Keep in mind that it is a bad idea to import the css directly into your component file.
+This requires the webpack style-loader to work, so any user of your package that does not use this loader will be screwed.